 Germany has always had a rich source of steel enabling the production of cars, rail brands, and manufacturing.

-In addition, it continues to be a market leader in developing technologies to compliment those industries thus allowing the country to thrive as a major European power.
+In addition, it continues to be a market leader in developing technologies to complement those industries thus allowing the country to thrive as a major European power.

 The Nordic countries are rich in mineral resources of which they have converted the revenues into national trust funds.
 These are used to aid its citizens; many of whom develop skills in trade, innovation, and finance (and now Fintech).

-Though Japan is a geographically smaller and is made up of two islands it continues to prosper by becoming a global leader in the exporting of innovation, artificial intelligence (robotics), fishing stocks.
+Though Japan is geographically smaller and is made up of two islands it continues to prosper by becoming a global leader.
+This comes from its exports of tech innovation, artificial intelligence (robotics), and fishing stocks.

-It even ‘exports’ financial aid (loans) to other countries due to strong and disciplined monetary policy.
+It even ‘exports’ financial aid (loans) to other countries due to its strong and disciplined monetary policy.